hiltmon/hiltmon.com/source/_posts/2012-11-17-day-one-icloud-sync-fail.markdown

 And they are all kept in sync via iCloud.
 Until 2 days ago.
 Then  it stopped.

 On investigation, it seems there were 29 files inside the iCloud  folder for Day One that were grayed out and displaying the OS X progress bar next to them.
 From what I could tell, these files were supposed to be downloading from iCloud but did not come in.
-For 2 days they dod not download.
+For 2 days they did not download.
 A check on my iOS devices and the same thing was happening, 29 files were in downloading status and never came down.

 I tried: